 You must have heard these primarily referred to as Omega-3 and Omega-6.
 Other fatty acids, such as Omega-7 and Omega-9, are also essential, though the body can produce them.

 They all assist muscle development in numerous ways that are helpful when attempting to bulk up your physique.
-Here are some of the essential roles they perform in your diet:
+Here are some of the essential roles they play:

-- They assist in the maintenance of natural testosterone levels in the body.
+- Assist in the maintenance of natural testosterone levels in the body.
 It is the primary hormone needed for muscle building, as previously mentioned.

 - Improve the body's protein production in muscle cells.